Lux Æterna

 -Mark Twain

-I was lucky enough to have this piece recently recorded in the beautiful Czech city of Brno, by the Brno Philharmonic and Are Brunensis Choir.
-BrnoCityThese are superb musicians with a long tradition of classical music being a cherished part of their cultural identity.
-The ornate philharmonic hall, where we recorded, was used by such composers as Leos Janacek — one of my musical heroes.
+BrnoCityI was lucky enough to have this piece recently recorded in the beautiful Czech city of Brno, by the Brno Philharmonic and Ars Brunensis Choir.
+These are superb musicians with a long tradition of classical music being a cherished part of their cultural identity.
+The ornate philharmonic hall, where we recorded, was used by such composers as Leoš Janáček — one of my musical heroes.
 I felt honored to be in that magnificent room, feeling their shadows, hearing this new work come to life.

 This piece is roughly in 3 sections, though it plays in one continuous 22-minute movement.
 The opening begins with an almost atonal choral texture quickly giving way to a more traditional orchestral harmonic language albeit with a few stacked harmonies and polytonal accents.
 There are waves of energy that come and go with a generally solemn tone building to a highly charged Kyrie eleison (“Lord have mercy”) with full brass and contrapuntal energy.
 As this fades, we enter the first of the heavenly duets, signifying eternal light, between alto and soprano soloists, over the simplest of harmonic progressions.
 The full chorus, echoing the soloists, enters with ever building lines followed by a robust and rich orchestral response.

-The middle section emerges out of the mist with long held lines and denser, more eerie, harmonies.
-The opening motive of the simple rising minor third reemerges in myriad ways here as the chorus develops this section with thinner orchestral accompaniment, but great power.
-The closing section reprises much of the opening material but with a bit more complexity closing with the 2nd, almost hymnal, duet before the harp leads us to the closing chords and visions of a heavenly light.
+The middle section - Libera me (“Deliver me”) emerges out of the mist with long held lines and denser, more eerie, harmonies.
+The opening motive of the simple rising minor third reemerges in myriad ways here as the chorus develops this section with thinner orchestral accompaniment, but with ever building energy.
+The closing section reprises some of the opening material but with a bit more complexity closing with the 2nd, almost hymnal, duet - the In Paradism (“The choir of angels in paradise”) - before the harp leads us to the closing chords and visions of eternal heavenly light — Lux Æterna.

 _______

-Mason offers a popular chamber music series in his West L.A. home, showcasing leading ensembles and premiering new works..
+Mason offers a popular chamber music series in his West L.A. home, showcasing leading ensembles and premiering new works.

 LuxArtPlain